 The company was established as the Japan Helicopter and Aeroplane Transports Company, Ltd. in December 1952.
 Helicopter services commenced in February 1953.

-ANA Boeing 787-8 makes an emergency land at Takamatsu, ANA and JAL ground their 787s for safety checks
+ANA Boeing 787-8 makes an emergency landing at Takamatsu, ANA and JAL ground their 787s for safety checks

 ANA (All Nippon Airways) (Tokyo) has reported a new incident involving one of its Boeing 787-8s.
 Boeing 787-8 JA804A (msn 34486) was operating domestic flight NH 692 from Ube to Tokyo (Haneda) when it was forced to make an emergency landing in Takamatsu, Japan today (January 16) after the flight crew received a cockpit message about battery problems.
 There was a reported burning smell in the cockpit and the cabin according to this report by Yahoo!
 News.
 Passengers and crew members evacuated the aircraft on landing.